awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HealthyThresholdCount`  <a name="cfn-elasticloadbalancingv2-targetgroup-healthythresholdcount"></a>
 The number of consecutive health checks successes required before considering an unhealthy target healthy\.
-For Application Load Balancers, the default is 5\.
-For Network Load Balancers, the default is 3\.
+For target groups with a protocol of HTTP or HTTPS, the default is 5\.
+For target groups with a protocol of TCP or TLS, the default is 3\.
+If the target is a Lambda function, the default is 5\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `2`